 Where he had been sojourning

-Until eventually he stayed put and
+Until eventually he stilled

 Didn’t ask for even a sip of water.